jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /calendar.png

-Furthermore, models for traditional mental healthcare still often revolve around weekly, monthly, or even less frequent appointments.
+Furthermore, the delivery of mental healthcare services still often involves weekly, monthly, or even less frequent appointments with a therapist.
 But, of course, our mental health needs aren't limited this these sparse, pre-schedules appointments.
 Crises, stressors, strong drug cravings, and even drug relapses can occur and require support at any time.

-## Disruptive Innovation in Mental Healthcare
+## Digital Therapeutics

 <!-- Consider image: Bank teller vs. ATM-->